ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

-# 🚀 Future Engineers - Robotics Project Documentation
+#  Future Engineers - Robotics Project Documentation

 <!-- NOTE: MUST PRINT HARD COPY AS WELL -->

+Welcome to the official repository of **Team GFM**, participants in the Future Engineers category of the WRO competition.

+## Team Members
+- **Garfield**
+- **Pleum**
+- **Kao**

+We are a team of dedicated students with a passion for robotics and innovation.
+This repository documents our full engineering process, including design, development, testing, and coding of our autonomous vehicle.

 <!-- NOTE: Replace all placeholder sections below with your team's actual content and details. -->

-## 📌 Table of Contents
+##  Table of Contents
 - [1.
 About the Project](#1-about-the-project)
 - [2.
 Mobility Management](#2-mobility-management)
 - [3.
 Power and Sense Management](#3-power-and-sense-management)